5 Useful Applications Marketers Should Have on Their iPads

 5. Flipboard

-While mobile, it would be great for marketers to keep in touch with what’s happening within their industry.
-Whether it’s politics, health, technology, news, lifestyles, etc., we can’t always rely on what’s happening on one website or newspaper.
-And I don’t think it would be good for people on the go to want to stop and pick up the latest Wall Street Journal or New York Times to find out what’s happening.
-And besides, those newspapers aren’t going to have a wide range of things that they cover.
 That’s where Flipboard comes in.
-This cool application is your online magazine that curates content from a myriad of sources and is a good way to keep up-to-date on what’s happening in the world and in your industry.
+This application is your online magazine that curates content from many sources and is an excellent way to keep up-to-date on what’s happening worldwide and your industry.
 The best thing is that it’s free and updates in near real-time, if not automatically.
-You can share interesting articles and content with your co-workers or friends within Flipboard and if you have a different set of RSS feeds you want to keep track of, then this application will let you do that too – say all your health-related blogs can be fed into Flipboard keeping you up-to-date in a more visually appealing way instead of just opening up Google Reader.
+You can share interesting articles and content with your co-workers or friends within Flipboard, and if you have a different set of RSS feeds, you want to keep track of.
+This application will let you do that too—say all your health-related blogs can be fed into Flipboard, keeping you up-to-date in a more visually appealing way instead of just opening up Google Reader.

-There are many more applications that you should get for your iPad in order to help make you a more efficient marketer while you’re on the go, but the above five are a good starting point for helping you to do business.
-The best thing is that these are all free to use and to download.
+There are many more applications that you should get for your iPad to help make you a more efficient marketer while you’re on the go, but the above five are a good starting point for helping you to do business.
+The best thing is that these are all free to use and download.
 Depending on your role as a marketer (project manager, product marketing, market research, etc.), there’s bound to be an application that meets your specific needs.

-So what are some other iPad applications you think you’d want to include in this list?
+So, what are some other iPad applications you think you’d want to include in this list?

 Leave a Reply